 You know it: you shouldn’t have eaten that kebab from the street vendor.
 You ask yourself why you insisted on having that salad during lunch.
 You don’t know anymore, but all you know is: you want to get rid of this Delhi Belly as soon as possible.
 What should you do?
 How to find a Delhi Belly cure?
 I give you 4 effective steps to stop traveler’s diarrhea.

 Step one to cure Delhi Belly is to call in sick.
 Don’t have a job?
 Can’t call your boss?
 Doesn’t matter.
 You need to rest.

 Take it easy.
 Stay in bed and near a toilet.
 The first 24 hours of Montezuma’s Revenge are the most intense.
 You will stay in today.
 If you wonder how long does Delhi Belly last for, the answer is: long!
 If you don’t rest!
 Normally, Delhi Belly lasts between 24 to 48 hours but you need to act immediately.

 In order to stop the traveler’s diarrhea, your body needs to fight the infection.
 And this takes energy and time.
 So cancel that tour.
 Don’t go out and don’t buy those bus tickets downtown.
 Do not travel today and don’t go out for that free walking tour.
 Stay in bed and rest.

 You need to hydrate yourself.
 Read more about the symptoms of dehydration here.
 With the content of your stomach coming out like lava, you also lose a lot of fluids.

-Basically everything that comes out is water only in a different colour.
-Even if you feel like you should puke, make sure to drink a little bit of water each few minutes.
+Basically, everything that comes out is water only in a different color.
+Even if you feel like you should puke, make sure to drink a little bit of water every few minutes.
 It’s better to drink little sips than gulp down half a pint in 1 go.